versioneye/ops_contrib/README.md

 ## System requirements

 We recommend a minimum resource configuration of:

  - 2 vCPUS
  - 8GB of RAM
  - 25GB of storage

 This setup will allow you to get VersionEye of the ground successfully.
 It's the equivalent to an [AWS `t2-large`](https://aws.amazon.com/ec2/instance-types/).
+Some customers are using VersionEye to monitor 1500 internal software projects.
+They are running the software with this harware setup:

+ - 4 vCPUS
+ - 16 GB of RAM
+ - 100 GB of storage

 For more detailed requirements analysis please contact the VersionEye team at `support@versioneye.com`

 ## Network configuration